ilevn/ChestPal/README.md

 ## Building

-ChestPal uses Gradle to manage all of its dependencies and building the jar file.
+ChestPal uses Gradle to manage all of its dependencies and for building the jar file.

 #### Requirements